JamFfm/TFTDisplay/README.md

 # TFTDisplay
 CraftbeerPi3 addon for a 2.2" or 2.8" TFT Display 240 x 320 with ILI9341 driver

-With this add-on you can display a Temperature Graph of a Kettle (its sensor) on a 240 x 320 TFT SPI Display.
+With this add-on you can display a Temperature Graph of a Kettle (its sensor) or of a fermenter on a 240 x 320 TFT SPI Display.
 It is based on the ILI9341 controller.

 The modul can display a temperatur graph by the help of rrdtool.